Sequential Rank and Preference Learning with the Bayesian Mallows Model: Simulation Experiments

 Five models were estimated for each dataset, with $C\in\{1,2,3,4,5\}$ clusters, respectively.
 For each model and dataset, the SMC$^{2}$ algorithm was run in parallel on 10 CPUs, with $S=400$ particles, each with $R=50$ particle filters.
 All other parameters were as described for the simulations above.

 Figure \ref{fig:clustering-loglik} shows how the logarithm of the marginal likelihood \eqref{eq:SMC2MarginalLikelihood} of the models estimated for each dataset varied with the number of clusters.
-We see a clear "elbow" at the correct number of two clusters.
-In terms of Bayes factors, however, models with more than two clusters were preferred for all the simulated datasets, as can be seen by the fact that the marginal likelihood keeps increasing beyond the two-cluster solution.
+For both the $N=200$ case and the $N=1000$ case we see a clear "elbow" at the correct number of two clusters.
+In terms of Bayes factors, however, for the $N=200$ case models with more than two clusters were preferred for all the simulated datasets, as can be seen by the fact that the marginal likelihood keeps increasing beyond the two-cluster solution.
+For the $N=1000$ case, on the other hand, the marginal likelihood is almost completely flat beyond the two-cluster solution.
+This suggests that this estimator has too high variance in the $N=200$ case.
 Note that the marginal likelihood is not readily available when estimating mixtures of Mallows models using MCMC algorithms.
-For example, \citet{vitelliProbabilisticPreferenceLearning2017} and \citet{crispinoBayesianMallowsApproach2019} selected the number of clusters based on within-cluster distances, which requires saving the distance to the cluster centroid for each user at each MCMC step.
+For example, \citet{vitelliProbabilisticPreferenceLearning2017} and \citet{crispinoBayesianMallowsApproach2019} selected the number of clusters based on finding an "elbow" in a plot of within-cluster distances versus the number of clusters.
+This method, which requires saving the distance to the cluster centroid for each user at each MCMC step, can also be used as an alternative cluster selection method with SMC.

 Previous work on estimating mixture models using SMC have either ignored the label switching problem and focused on marginal likelihood estimation \citep{delmoralSequentialMonteCarlo2006,fearnheadParticleFiltersMixture2004} or introduced identifiability constraints \citep{chopinSequentialParticleFilter2002,fearnheadFilteringMethodsMixture2007} despite the known deficits of this approach \citep{jasraMarkovChainMonte2005}.
 Here we used Stephens' algorithm \citep{stephensDealingLabelSwitching2000} as implemented in the R package label.switching \citep{papastamoulisLabelswitchingPackageDealing2016} for relabeling the outcomes.
 This has a small additional memory cost, as the cluster probabilities of each user has to be saved at the final timepoint, for each of the $S$ particles.
 According to the algorithm, there was evidence of label switching in all simulated datasets for all models with $C>1$.
 Figure \ref{fig:clustering-histograms} shows posterior histograms of the two components of $\bm{\alpha}$ for the two-cluster model.
 With the exception of dataset 5, the two components were well separated.